| Home | 10 Band Equalizer | Basic Equalizer | CW I'der & Pulser | PSK 31 | Distortion Meter | Sound Card Manager |

 your microphone is monaural, use a stereo jack to connect the microphone,

-and leave the ring floating (not connected).
 Some types of microphones do not like to see any DC voltage on their microphone elements.
 If there is DC voltage on the microphone element somehow, simply put a 1 mF (non-polarized) capacitor in series with the microphone in line.
 Most later Heil microphones have this de-coupling capacitor installed, most older ones do not. |

 |